-I loved my work, it paid me really well and also allowed me to work a four-day week and take at least eight weeks off a year to spend time with my kids, travel and learn.
+I loved my work, it paid me very well and also allowed me the freedom to work a four-day week and take at least eight weeks off a year to spend time with my kids, travel and learn.

-Although the coaching I’d been doing helped people a lot – I knew I was spread too thin to help people the way I knew I could.
+Although the coaching I’d been doing helped people immensely – I knew I was spread too thin to help people the powerful way I knew I could.

 I wanted to work with people the way I knew was possible.